richard259/G6_imageprocessing/README.md

 ## Description

 This project uses the Nexys 4 DDR board to do image processing and handwritten digit recognition.
-For more detailed information, see the report: /doc/report.pdf and video: /doc/video.mp4
+For more detailed information, see the report: /doc/report.pdf

 ## How to use

+Nexys 4 DDR board is required with VGA monitor attached to the VGA port, and the OV7670 VGA camera module connected to the PMOD 1 input.

 Requires Vivado 2018.3.
-Download this reposirtory, and open the project file: /src/.xpr.
+Download this reposirtory, and open the project file: /src/camera_dram_03_25.xpr using Vivado.
 Update IP location in the settings to be the /IP directory in this repository.

 ## Structure